Skip to main content

 Yes.
 Pitch matching uses your browser microphone to detect the pitch you sing.
 Allow mic access when prompted — processing stays in your browser, and no account or download is required.

-I struggle to remember pitches — what should I do?
+I can't hear sound in pitch matching — what should I do?